iodigital-com/figex/README.md

     - `fileNames`: A template defining the file name of the exported component.
 A `/` will cause a directory to be created
     - `destinationPath`: The directory to which the files should be written
-    - `clearDestination`: If true, all files in the destination directory will be deleted before exporting the icons
+    - `clearDestination`: If `true`, all files in the destination directory will be deleted before exporting the icons
     - `rasterScales`: A list of scale objects defining the sizes for raster graphics exports (`png` and `webp`)
       - `scale`: A float defining the scale, `1` being original size